elysium-suite/aeacus/docs/checks.md

 > `DirContains` is recursive!
 This means it checks every folder and subfolder.
 It currently is capped at 10,000 files, so you should begin your search at the deepest folder possible.

-> **Note!** You don't have to escape any characters because we're using single quotes, which are literal strings in TOML.
+> **Note**: You don't have to escape any characters because we're using single quotes, which are literal strings in TOML.
 If you need use single quotes, use a TOML multi-line string literal `''' like this! that's neat!
 C:\path\here '''`), or just normal quotes (but you'll have to escape characters with those).

 **FileContains**: pass if file contains regex

-> Note: `FileContains` will never pass if file does not exist!
+> **Note**: `FileContains` will never pass if file does not exist!
 Add an additional PassOverride check for PathExistsNot, if you want to score that a file does not contain a line, OR it doesn't exist.

 ```
 type = 'FileContains'